anzawi/php-database-class/README.md

         ->orWhere('id', 3)
         ->first();
 ```
-all examples above you can replace `select` with `first` to get only first row selected.
+all examples above you can replace `select` with `first` or `paginate` to get only first row selected.

 ### find($id = 0) method :
 find where `id`